-At its core, Active Directory is a directory service – essentially a massive, hierarchical database that stores information about every user, computer, printer, and resource on your network.
+Active Directory is a directory service, essentially a massive, hierarchical database that stores information about every user, computer, printer, and resource on your network.
 But calling it just a database is like calling a Ferrari just a car.
-Sure, technically accurate, but you’re missing the whole picture.
+Technically accurate, but you’re missing the whole picture.

 Did you know?
 According to Microsoft’s good techniques for securing Active Directory, reducing Active Directory’s attack surface is considered the single most effective security measure for enterprise networks.

-The beauty of AD lies in its ability to centralise control as distributing functionality.
+The strength of AD is its ability to centralise control while distributing functionality.
 You set up your rules once, and they propagate across your entire network faster than office gossip.
 Need to disable an ex-employee’s access?
 One click, and they’re locked out of everything from email to the coffee machine’s Wi-Fi (if you’re that thorough).

-The foundation of AD is built on several key components that work together like a well-oiled machine.
-First up, you’ve got the schema – basically the rulebook that defines what types of objects can exist in your directory and what attributes they can have.
+The foundation of AD is built on several components that work together like a well-oiled machine.
+First, you’ve got the schema, basically the rulebook that defines what types of objects can exist in your directory and what attributes they can have.
 It’s like the constitution of your AD environment, except you can actually amend it without a referendum.

 Then there’s the Global Catalog, which sounds grander than it is.
-It’s essentially a searchable index of every object in your forest (we’ll get to forests in a moment).
-Imagine trying to find a specific employee’s phone number in a company with 50,000 staff – without the Global Catalog, you’d be there all day.
+It’s a searchable index of every object in your forest (we’ll get to forests in a moment).
+Imagine trying to find a specific employee’s phone number in a company with 50,000 staff.
+Without the Global Catalog, you’d be there all day.

-LDAP (Lightweight Directory Access Protocol) serves as the language AD speaks when communicating with other applications and services.
-It’s what allows your third-party applications to authenticate users against AD without needing to understand Microsoft’s proprietary protocols.
+LDAP (Lightweight Directory Access Protocol) is the language AD speaks when communicating with other applications and services.
+It’s what lets your third-party applications authenticate users against AD without needing to understand Microsoft’s proprietary protocols.

 Domain Controllers (DCs) are the workhorses of Active Directory.
 These servers host copies of the AD database and handle authentication requests.
 When you log into your computer in the morning, a DC somewhere is verifying your credentials and deciding what resources you’re allowed to access.